spsforks/SCons-scons-wiki/ToolchainRevamp-Design.md

 * this must be fast; can cache results.
 `tool.generate()`: apply tool to environment.
 Pretty much same as old system.

 `tool.version`: tuple of version.
-Typically ints: (maj, min, build) but will be compared elementwise.
+Typically, ints: (maj, min, build) but will be compared elementwise.

 `tool.author, release_date, license`: strings.
 All optional.